-Henna manages operations and editorial at Media Diversified and is a co-founder of the Bare Lit festival of writing and a PhD researcher in the Media & Communications department at Goldsmiths College.
+Henna edits Media Diversified online and manages the running of the organisation.
+She is also a director of the Bare Lit festival of writing and a doctoral candidate at Goldsmiths college.
 In a previous life she started and ran Middle Eastern and North American-inspired restaurants in Berkshire and Surrey for five years.
 Henna has a degree in History & Politics (SOAS), a masters in Global Politics (RHUL) and a masters with distinction in Politics & Communication (LSE).
 She is a fellow of the social entrepreneurship programme, On Purpose.

 @hennazb / email@example.com

 He is director of communications company Marmoset Media and vice chair of social policy research organisation Race on the Agenda.
 He is a regular contributor to the Guardian’s Comment is Free and the Spectator writing about race and society.